To Tell The Truth

 of relative truth stops us cold in our reasoning at all.
 Nothing creative or constructive regarding intellectual debate regarding reality

-can ever be accomplished with a relative-truth mindset.
+relative-truth mindset.
 What would be the point of engaging in any debate without absolutes?

 Truth (Part III)—Is Relative Truth Absolute?—Another Verbal Contradiction